 Out of an abundance of caution, and following CDC recommendations for vulnerable populations regarding COVID-19, King has suspended the Lifelong Learners program until Fall 2022.
 In early summer 2022, we will reevaluate for the Fall semester.

-King University offers a select set of collegiate courses for adults ages 60 and over.
+King University offers a select set of collegiate courses for adults aged 60 and over.
 Adult learners audit non-credit classes at King’s main campus in Bristol, Tennessee, free of charge.

-Courses are taught by King professors in the King College of Arts & Sciences and King’s School of Communication, Information, and Design.
+Courses are taught by King professors in the College of Arts and Sciences and the School of Health & Professional Sciences.
 The courses cover a range of subjects including history, literature, Bible, theatre, photography, intelligence studies, politics, biology, criminal justice, English, fine arts, religion, philosophy, mathematics, and music.

-By auditing the selected courses, the students will be able to attend class without the worry of taking tests, while learning alongside traditional students in the classroom.
+By auditing the selected courses, adult students will be able to attend class without the worry of taking tests, while learning alongside traditional students in the classroom.

 Lifelong Learners must enroll before classes start each semester.
 Requests to enroll late will only be considered under special circumstances.